Tarsiciosh/EssentialFeed/NOTES.md

 - add the generics FeedImagePresenter<ViewSpy, AnyImage>
 - create the map function public static map(_ image: FeedImage) -> FeedImageViewModel<Image> TS
 [add FeedImagePresenter map]
+- in FeedViewAdapter:
 - replace the old FeedImageDataLoaderPresentationAdapter with the generic one
-- LoadResourcePresentationAdapter<Data, FeedImageCellController>
+- LoadResourcePresentatioAdapter<Data, FeedImageCellController>
 - pass a custom closure that calls the imageLoader with the model.url
 - (this is called partial application of functions) LoadResourcePresentationAdapter<Data,
 WeakRefVirtualProxy<FeedImageCellController>>(loader: { [imageLoader] in
     imageLoader(model.url)
 })
-- we can pass to the FeedImageCellController directly the viewModel
+- we can pass the viewModel to the FeedImageCellController directly
 - (things that don't change can be passed by construction injection, things that can be change
 - by property injection or method injection) let view = FeedImageCellController(